JoelGMSec/NekoDNS/README.md

 ### Experimental Reverse DNS Shell

-NekoDNS is an experimental Reverse DNS Shell that leverages **DNS resolutions** to establish a covert shell over UDP or TCP.
+NekoDNS is an experimental tool that leverages **DNS resolutions** to establish a Reverse Shell over DNS.
 Communication is performed through DNS queries (AAAA/A records) that carry commands and responses as fragmented and reversed hexadecimal data, making detection by automated tools very difficult.
 The project provides a **server (Python)** and clients in **Bash (Linux)** and **PowerShell (Windows)** to support different environments.